 Answering these questions requires a greater degree of insight to give more meaningful understanding and context to any issues for faster problem resolution.
 After all, the longer the investigation process takes, the more CPU is consumed.
 It’s clearly in everyone’s financial interests to resolve this type of problem quickly.
 To see just how expensive rogue jobs can be, read our job monitoring white paper.

 With the appropriate real-time monitoring solution in place, administrators will have the ability to answer these questions.
-Consider the value a screen like the one below from Robot Monitor provides administrators dealing with QZDASOINIT job issues.
+Consider visibility into JDBC/ODBC activity, especially those jobs running SQL commands.
+Robot Monitor provides drill-down access for administrators dealing with QZDASOINIT job issues.
 See how in this short video clip:

 In this case, administrators have real-time visibility of a dedicated QZDASOINIT job's CPU and also immediate access to offending jobs for resolution.
 To accommodate the particulars of their environment and resources, they can also set threshold levels for early detection, effectively forewarning them of a potentially escalating situation before it ever has an opportunity to take hold.